-- To maintain appropriate registration processes. - To maintain appropriate attendance data. - To communicate clearly the attendance procedures and expectations to all staff, governors, parents and pupils. - To have consistent and systematic daily records which give detail of any absence and lateness. - To follow up absences and persistent lateness if parents/carers have not communicated with the school. - To inform parents/carers what constitutes authorised and unauthorised absence. - To strongly discourage unnecessary absence through holidays taken during term time.

-- To work with parents to improve individual pupils attendance and punctuality - To refer to the Attendance Service or appropriate agencies of any child whose attendance causes concern and where parents/carers have not responded to school initiatives to improve. - To report attendance statistics to the Local Authority and the DfE where requested. - All staff should be aware that they must raise any attendance or punctuality concerns to the nominated person with responsibility for monitoring attendance.
+- To maintain appropriate registration processes.
+To maintain appropriate attendance data.
+The Attendance Officer/Family Support Coordinator records, monitors and reviews all attendance data alongside the head teacher and governor for safeguarding. - To communicate clearly the attendance procedures and expectations to all staff, governors, parents and pupils. - To have consistent and systematic daily records which give detail of any absence and lateness. - To follow up absences and persistent lateness if parents/carers have not communicated with the school. - To inform parents/carers what constitutes authorised and unauthorised absence. - To strongly discourage unnecessary absence through holidays taken during term time. - To work with parents to improve individual pupils attendance and punctuality - To refer to the Access and Inclusion Service or appropriate agencies of any child whose attendance causes concern and where parents/carers have not responded to school initiatives to improve. - To report attendance statistics to the Local Authority and the DfE where requested. - All staff should be aware that they must raise any attendance or punctuality concerns to the nominated person (Attendance Officer/FSC) with responsibility for monitoring attendance.